Online Partitioned Local Depth for semi-supervised applications: A query formulation of PaLD

-The reference implementations given above show that: \begin{itemize} \item an $O(n^2)$ query algorithm for cohesion is, in general, possible and \item the memory required is at most $O(n^3)$ to maintain: (i) $O(n^2)$ local foci $U_{x,y}$, each of which requires no more that $O(n)$ memory; and (ii) support indicators $I(w,x,y)$. \end{itemize} In particular, it is possible to iteratively build up the local foci $U_{x,y}$ and dissimilarity data $\dd(x,y)$ needed to compute cohesion.
-Within the generalized PaLD framework \cite{bfl24}, the contributions to cohesion still require at most $O(n^3)$ memory to maintain.
-Moreover, for practical applications, sparse representations of the contributions to cohesion can help control the growth of memory required and, if approximations are acceptable (see \cite{bddp22}), memory consumption might be further limited.
+In particular, it is possible to iteratively build up the local foci $U_{x,y}$ and dissimilarity data $\dd(x,y)$ needed to compute cohesion.
+Within the generalized PaLD framework \cite{bfl24}, the contributions to cohesion still require at most $O(n^3)$ memory to maintain; see \cref{subsec:considergpald} for discussion.
+For practical applications, sparse representations of the contributions to cohesion can help control the growth of memory, and, if approximations are acceptable (see \cite{bddp22}), memory consumption might be further limited.
 However, detailed consideration of more general settings and the potential for principled approximation techniques are beyond the scope of the present article\footnote{For brief discussion of the complexity challenges of maintaining the full cohesion network, see \cref{sec:challenges}.}.

 We now turn to practical considerations for the much simpler situation where a reference data set $S$ is fixed and test points $t$ are considered one at a time.
 As we illustrate in \Cref{sec:application} below, these assumptions support using labeled $S$ for semi-supervised classification and unlabeled $S$ for online anomaly detection.